 Cover chipped or discoloured teeth

-At the end of the initial appointment, a temporary crown will be placed over the prepared tooth to protect it until your permanent crown is ready.
+At the end of your initial appointment, a temporary crown will be placed over the prepared tooth to protect it until your permanent crown is ready.

-At the second appointment, the temporary crown is replaced with your permanent one.
+The dentist will replace the temporary crown with your permanent one at your second appointment.
 The dentist will take time to ensure the new crown is a perfect fit, checking your jaw alignment and bite.

 Is a dental crown procedure painful?